How Different is Test Case Prioritization for Open and Closed Source Projects?: Background

 \subsection{Why Study Test Case Prioritization?}

 In software development, regression testing is very important in detecting software faults.
 However, it is also widely recognized as an expensive process.
-The most helpful approach to reduce computational cost and reveal faults earlier is called test case prioritization~\cite{li2007search, rothermel1999test, elbaum2002test, elbaum2001incorporating, do2006use}.
-Better test case prioritization is useful since: \bi \item When developers extend a code base, they can check that their new work does not harm old functionality. \item This, in turn, enables a rapid release process where developers can safely send new versions of old software to users each week (or even each day). \item Faults can be revealed earlier than normal execution, which significantly increasing the efficiency and reducing the cost of regression testing.
-Moreover, within a time limit, more faults can be detected by performing test cases prioritization~\cite{fazlalizadeh2009prioritizing, lu2009introReg, haidry2013TCP, marijan2013TCP}. \item Test managers can locate and fix faults earlier than normal execution by applying test cases prioritization~\cite{Malz2012TCP}. \ei There are many scenarios where the test case prioritization results of this paper can be applied.
+The most helpful approach to reduce computational cost and potentially reveal faults earlier is called test case prioritization~\cite{li2007search, rothermel1999test, elbaum2002test, elbaum2001incorporating, do2006use}.
+A better test case prioritization scheme is useful since: \bi \item When developers extend a code base, they can check that their new work does not harm existing functionality. \item This, in turn, enables a rapid release process where developers can safely send new versions of software to users each week (or even each day). \item Faults can be revealed earlier than normal execution, which significantly increases the efficiency and reduces the cost of regression testing.
+Moreover, within a time limit, more faults can be detected by performing test cases prioritization~\cite{fazlalizadeh2009prioritizing, lu2009introReg, haidry2013TCP, marijan2013TCP}. \item Test managers can locate and fix faults earlier than normal execution by applying test case prioritization~\cite{Malz2012TCP}. \ei There are many scenarios where the test case prioritization results of this paper can be applied.
 According to Zemlin~\cite{zemlin2017}, 80 percent of current software projects are open-source projects.
-Some projects even have the large number of test suites.
-To maintain the stability of projects, project developers want to detect more faults in limited time after each modification.
-For that purpose, test case prioritization is widely applied in regression testing.
-Therefore, a well-performed prioritization algorithm for open-source projects is highly demanded, which can let project developers: \bi \item Detect more faults within a period of time. \item Start to fix software bugs earlier than usual. \ei Not only in the open-source projects, test case prioritization is also popular in the industrial closed-source projects.
+Some projects even have extensive test suites.
+To maintain the stability of projects, project developers want to detect more faults in a limited time after each modification.
+For that purpose, test case prioritization is widely applied in regression testing~\cite{beller2019IDE, beller2015and, fazlalizadeh2009prioritizing, lu2009introReg, Wong1997TCPwidelyapply, cho2016history, elbaum2014techniques}.
+Therefore, a well-performed prioritization algorithm for open-source projects is highly demanded, which can let project developers: \bi \item Detect more faults within a period of time. \item Start to fix software bugs earlier than usual. \ei Moreover, test case prioritization is applied in the industrial closed-source projects.
 For example, LexisNexis is an industrial company that provides legal research, risk management, and business research~\cite{vance2010legal}.
 The Lexis Advance platform is maintained by a set of automated UI tests, which is a case of regression testing.
 Such testing tasks are very expensive in execution time.
-Yu et al. states that the automated UI test suite that LexisNexis uses on testing takes approximate 30 hours to execute~\cite{yu2019terminator}.
-Therefore, LexisNexis seeks a prioritization algorithm that can help developers to \begin{enumerate} \item Test software more often, then ship more updates to customers, at a faster rate; \item Save time when waiting for feedback on the last change~\cite{yu2019terminator}. \end{enumerate}
+Yu et al. state that the automated UI test suite that LexisNexis uses on testing takes approximately 30 hours to execute~\cite{yu2019terminator}.
+Therefore, LexisNexis seeks a prioritization algorithm that can help developers to \begin{enumerate} \item Test software more often, and ship more updates to customers, at a faster rate; \item Save time when waiting for feedback on the last change~\cite{yu2019terminator}. \end{enumerate}